zhangkangbin/C_Study/1English/sentence.md

 - Do you have any questions or concerns?
 If you have, don't hesitate to let me know.

 - It is my pleasure to.....
+- ​It is very meaningful to visit the museum.

 - I am looking forward to your reply and hope the advice is useful to you.